 Cupra Born interior space, storage & comfort

-Cupra's more flamboyant styling means the Born is just over 6cm longer than the ID.3, but with no difference in wheelbase, it's no roomier inside than its sister model.
+Cupra's more flamboyant styling means the Born is just over 6cm longer than the Volkswagen ID.3, but with no difference in wheelbase, it's no roomier inside than its sister model.
 Its roofline is also just over 3cm lower, so taller rear-seat passengers may feel slightly more cramped than in the VW – something not helped by the Born's rear seats being set a little higher, too.

 Up front, both the driver and front-seat passenger enjoy supportive sports bucket seats.
 A higher centre console means the Cupra doesn’t feel as roomy as the VW, but the trade-off is a more driver-focused feel – which ties in nicely with its sporty appearance.

 You don’t get a ‘frunk’ or any storage space under the Cupra’s bonnet, but the boot is still the same practical shape as the ID.3’s, offering 385 litres of luggage capacity with the seats up.
 That’s only slightly more than the Renault ZOE supermini (338 litres) and less than either the Renault Megane E-TECH Electric (440 litres) or Kia EV6 (490 litres) can manage.